Notable People

 Copperfield's current MGM Grand page and official biography make clear that he never stopped converting wonder into infrastructure.

 His official site still describes him as the most emulated illusionist in the history of magic, credits him with more than 21 Emmy wins, and notes 11 Guinness World Records.
 MGM's current page shows him still anchored in Las Vegas, performing multiple weekly shows at the MGM Grand in 2026.
-That ongoing residency matters because it proves he was not just a television-era phenomenon who aged into nostalgia.
+That ongoing residency matters because it proves he became more than a television-era phenomenon who aged into nostalgia.
 He built a live business strong enough to survive changing media formats and audience habits.

 The old magic model relied on touring virtuosity and occasional television visibility.
 Copperfield industrialized the prestige version of the craft.
 He became a brand, a venue anchor, and an experience product without collapsing the act into pure merchandising.